 Sam joined the Materials Innovation Factory in November 2016.
-She is an Engineering Village representative on the Diamond Light Source User Committee and received an International Union of Crystallography Young Scientist Award in 2015.
+She is member of the Diamond Light Source Peer Review Panel.
 Her research focuses on the study of structure–function relationships in functional organic crystals and the development of efficient powder diffraction methods for accelerated materials discovery.

 - Young Scientist Award (International Union of Crystallography, 2015)